Kozenomenon/TurretThatDino_Source/README.md

 AutoDiscoverVariants=False
 ```
 **DebugMode** <br>
 Default is False.
-Set to True for logging in live game. <br>
+Set to True for debug logging in live game.
+This will be more verbose than the `InfoLog` provides and is not intended for general use- _(which is why this setting is not listed on the workshop's info._ As with any live game logging, the host process needs to be launched with the args ` -log -servergamelog` or there will be no logs! <br>
 **InfoLog** <br>
 Default is False.
 Set to True if you would like to see some logging output in the server game log as to the functioning of the mod.
 It will output what dino classes are being edited for turret targeting.
 This occurs during game/server start.
 All InfoLog lines will start with [TurretThatDino] _(so you can search for them easily)_. <br>
 **AddDinoPaths** <br>